Powered by

 Contemplation of the mind

-Buddha: 'And how, monks, does a monk abide contemplating mind as mind?
-Here, a monk knows a lustful mind as lustful, a mind free from lust as free from lust; a hating mind as hating, a mind free from hate as free from hate; a deluded mind as deluded, an un-deluded mind as un-deluded; a contracted mind as contracted, a distracted mind as distracted; a developed mind as developed, an undeveloped mind as undeveloped; a surpassed mind as surpassed, an unsurpassed mind as unsurpassed; a concentrated mind as concentrated, an un-concentrated mind as un-concentrated; a liberated mind as liberated and an un-liberated mind as un-liberated.'
+'And how, monks, does a monk abide contemplating mind as mind?
+Here, a monk knows a lustful mind as lustful, a mind free from lust as free from lust; a hating mind as hating, a mind free from hate as free from hate; a deluded mind as deluded, an undeluded mind as undeluded; a contracted mind as contracted, a distracted mind as distracted; a developed mind as developed, an undeveloped mind as undeveloped; a surpassed mind as surpassed, an unsurpassed mind as unsurpassed; a concentrated mind as concentrated, an unconcentrated mind as unconcentrated; a liberated mind as liberated, an unliberated mind as unliberated.'

-Buddha: 'Here, a monk abides contemplating mind-objects as mind- objects in respect of the five hindrances.
+'Here, a monk abides contemplating mind-objects as mind objects in respect of the five hindrances.
+How does he do so?
 Here, monks, if sensual desire is present in himself, a monk knows that it is present.
 If sensual desire is absent in himself, a monk knows that it is absent.
-He knows how un-arisen sensual desire comes to arise, he knows how the abandonment of arisen sensual desire comes about and he knows how the non-arising of the abandoned sensual desire in the future will come.
+And he knows how unarisen sensual desire comes to arise, and he knows how the abandonment of arisen sensual desire comes about, and he knows how the non-arising of the abandoned sensual desire in the future will come.'

 2. The Five Aggregrates

-Buddha: 'Again, monks, a monk abides contemplating mind-objects as mind-objects in respect of the five aggregates of grasping.
-Here, a monk thinks: "Such is form, such is the arising of form, such the disappearance of form, Such is feeling, such is the arising of feeling, such the disappearance of feeling.
-Such is perception, such is the arising of perception, such the disappearance of perception.
-Such are the mental formations, such is the arising of the mental formations, such the disappearance of the mental formations.
-Such is consciousness, such is the arising of consciousness, such the disappearance of consciousness.'
+'Again, monks, a monk abides contemplating mind-objects as mind-objects in respect of the five aggregates of grasping.
+How does he do so?
+Here, a monk thinks: "Such is form, such the arising of form, such the disappearance of form; such is feeling, such the arising of feeling, such the disappearance of feeling; such is perception, such the arising of perception, such the disappearance of perception; such are the mental formations, such the arising of the mental formations, such the disappearance of the mental formations; such is consciousness, such the arising of consciousness, such the disappearance of consciousness.'

 5. The Four Noble Truths